 'We look after people'...

-and that includes your personal data!
+and your personal data!

 The GDPR (General Data Protection Regulation) on data protection sets out a number of different reasons a company may collect and process your personal data, including:

 In specific situations, we can collect and process your data with your consent – e.g. when you tick a box online or sigh up to receive email or postal communication from us.
 When collecting your personal data, we’ll always make clear to you which data is necessary in connection with a particular service and have given details on this in section 1.4.

 1.1.2.
 Contractual obligations

 In some instances, we need your personal data to comply with our contractual obligations.
 For example, if you book housing with us, we need certain details from you in order to make the booking and we may need to pass your details to a taxi company so that they can collect you from the airport.